lichfolky/google-docs-cracker/README.md

 ### Use the apis

-- If you need to use a file copy it's id from the file url
+- If you need to use a doc or a sheet, copy its id from the preview url

 [Google sheets](https://developers.google.com/sheets/api/guides/concepts)
 [Google docs](https://developers.google.com/docs/api/how-tos/overview)